Wigan Warriors: St Helens

 The club's strongest and fiercest rivalry is with St Helens.

 Matches between the two teams are played traditionally on Good Friday and Boxing Day, though the latter fixture has stopped following the move to summer rugby in 1996.
 The first meeting between the two sides took place in November 1895, where the two sides played out a 0–0 stalemate in front of 3,000 spectators at Knowsley Road.

 The two clubs are two of the most successful clubs in world Rugby League and regularly compete against one another for silverware.

 Wigan boast of having beaten the Saints in the last meetings at Central Park and Knowsley Road and the first meeting at Langtree Park.
 Saints did, however, defeat the Warriors in the first meeting at the JJB Stadium.
 The sides have met in the Challenge Cup Final a total of six times, both sides having been successful three times.
 However, the Saints boast a better record in Super League Grand Finals, having defeated Wigan three times in four meetings.

-Overall, Wigan have a superior record over their rivals, having won 207 of the contests to St Helens' 138.
+Overall, Wigan have a superior record over their rivals, having won 210 of the contests to St Helens' 139.

-As of September 2025, the last meeting between the two sides was on 5 September 2025, with Wigan winning 4–18 at the Totally Wicked Stadium to complete a league double.
+As of July 2026, the last meeting between the two sides resulted in a 38–16 win to Wigan at the Brick Community Stadium.